calnix/DualVeTokenSystem/src/VerificationPayments/README.md

 - use this function to add/update/remove voting pool association.

 > Pools are created on VotingController.sol, so poolId should be referenced from that contract.
+> VotingController has no visibility of which schemas are associated to its pools.
+> Voter rewards [cut of verification fees] will be checked on PaymentsController.sol, then deposited to their respective pools

 ### Other issuer functions: